Best Hikes in North America

 Looking to feel invincible?
 The Half Dome Trail in Yosemite National Park is home to California’s granite monolith.
-Once thought to be unclimbable, the 8,842-foot iconic site has become one of America’s most tremendous day hikes.
+Once thought to be unclimbable, the 8,842-foot iconic site has become one of America’s most formidable day hikes.
 Open from May to September, this 16-mile journey shows off waterfalls, slippery staircases, and rocky switchbacks up the sub dome.

 Enchanted Valley Trail.
 Photo courtesy of Exotic Hikes.